benarch/OpenAI/README.md

 &nbsp;

 2. **DALL-E:**
-    DALL·E is a 12-billion parameter version of GPT-3 trained to generate images from text descriptions, using a dataset of text–image pairs (generative-AI model).
+    DALL·E is a 12-billion parameter version of GPT-3 trained to generate images from text descriptions using a dataset of text–image pairs (generative AI model).

-    **DALL·E 2** is the 2nd gereration model that can create more realistic (4x) images and art from a description in natural language.
+    **DALL·E 2** is the 2nd generation model that can create more realistic (4x) images and art from a description in natural language.
 &nbsp;

 3. **Codex:**
 [Codex](https://platform.openai.com/docs/guides/code) is the AI model that writes code based on natural language prompts.
-It is the model used today in [Github Copilot](https://github.com/features/copilot). it provides support for many languages including: JavaScript, Python, Go, Perl, Ruby, PHP, Swift, Shell and more.
+It is the model used today in [Github Copilot](https://github.com/features/copilot).
+It supports many languages, including JavaScript, Python, Go, Perl, Ruby, PHP, Swift, Shell, and more.
 &nbsp;

 4. **CLIP (Contrastive Language-Image Pre-training):**
-    [CLIP](https://openai.com/research/clip)  is a powerful deep learning model that can understand and connect images and text.
-CLIP has been trained on a vast amount of text and image data to learn the relationship between them.
+    [CLIP](https://openai.com/research/clip)  is a powerful deep-learning model that can understand and connect images and text.
+CLIP has been trained on a vast amount of text and image data to learn their relationship.
 &nbsp;
-    CLIP is usefull for several reasons; it has the ability to use "zero-shot learning" to perform tasks without any specific training for that particular task. it also supports "few-shot training", and can be applied across different domains (Cross-domain Applications), such as natural images, artwork, product images, and more.
+    CLIP is useful for several reasons; It has the ability to use "zero-shot learning" to perform tasks without any specific training for that particular task. it also supports "few-shot training", and can be applied across different domains (Cross-domain Applications), such as natural images, artwork, product images, and more.
 &nbsp;

 ### GPT versions (common):
-**GPT3**  was the 3rd and the version who brought OpenAI and ChatGPT to people conscience.
-GPT 3 was trained with 45TB of text data including sources like books, Wikipedia, filtered Common Crawls data, Webtext and more.
+**GPT3**  was the 3rd and the version that brought OpenAI and ChatGPT to people's conscience.
+GPT 3 was trained with 45TB of text data, including sources like books, Wikipedia, filtered Common Crawls data, Webtext, and more.

-*GPT 3* helped to train and develope the [DALL-E](https://openai.com/research/dall-e) (creates images form text), [Whisper](https://openai.com/research/whisper) (connect text and images), [CLIP](https://openai.com/research/clip) (multi-lingual voice-to-text) and [ChatGPT](https://openai.com/blog/chatgpt) (the most productive co-pilot :robot:) Models.
+*GPT 3* helped to train and develop the [DALL-E](https://openai.com/research/dall-e) (creates images from text), [Whisper](https://openai.com/research/whisper) (connects text and images), [CLIP](https://openai.com/research/clip) (multi-lingual voice-to-text), and [ChatGPT](https://openai.com/blog/chatgpt) (the most productive co-pilot :robot:) Models.

 **GPT4 (released in 14.3.23):**
-GPT 4 is around 10 times more advanced than GPT 3.5. it has the maximum token limits of 32,000 in comparison to GPT3.5 who had 4,000 tokens.
+GPT 4 is around ten times more advanced than GPT 3.5. it has a maximum token limit of 32,000 compared to GPT3.5, which had 4,000 tokens.

 **History:**

-* GPT1 - Trained with 4.5GB of text from 7000 unpublished (fiction) [BooksCorpus](https://paperswithcode.com/dataset/bookcorpus) books dataset who was primarly meant to understand language.
+* GPT1 - Trained with 4.5GB of text from 7000 unpublished (fiction) [BooksCorpus](https://paperswithcode.com/dataset/bookcorpus) books dataset that was primarily meant to understand language.
 &nbsp;
 * GP2 - Was trained with 40GB of text data and had 1.5 billion parameters.
 &nbsp;
-* GPT3 - Trained with 45TB of text data including sources like books, Wikipedia, [Common Crawls](https://commoncrawl.org/) , Webtext and more.
-175 billion parametrs
+* GPT3 - Trained with 45TB of text data including sources like books, Wikipedia, [Common Crawls](https://commoncrawl.org/) , Webtext, and more.
+175 billion parameters
 &nbsp;
 * GPT4 - Have 100 trillion parameters.
-Training data information wasn't disclosed formall. however, Andrew Feldman, the head of Cerebras, which is collaborating with OpenAI on the GPT model training, is quoted for saying that is the amount for the 4th version model.
+Training data information wasn't disclosed formally.
+However,Andrew Feldman, the head of Cerebras, which is collaborating with OpenAI on the GPT model training, is quoted as saying that is the amount for the 4th version model.

 &nbsp;